-- If it is the first optical drive, set it as a master device. - If it is an additional drive, set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
-Refer to the documentation that comes with your drive for master/slave jumper information. - 6.
-For a 3.5-inch drive, install the drive into the Universal Adapter Bracket, 5.25 to 3.5-inch. - 7.
-Install the drive into the bay.
-Align the screw holes and install the two screws to secure the drive.
+- If it is an additional CD drive or DVD drive set it as a slave device. - If it is an additional parallel ATA hard disk drive, set it as a slave device.
+Refer to the documentation that comes with your drive for master/slave

+8. Install the drive into the bay.
+Align the screw holes and install four screws to secure the drive.